jryaniii/jryaniii.github.io/_posts/2026-05-18-runner-ocx.md

 <img src="/assets/images/posts/2026-05-18-runner-ocx/1-1.png" alt="x64dbg reveals proper filename" width="800">

 Using the symbols tab in x64dbg, I set a breakpoint on DllInstall and ran the program.
 I land on the DllInstall API call and proceed to step through the code.
 While stepping through the code, the filename appears in the stack.
 We have identified the correct filename `runner.ocx`.
 I should note that I had originally named the malware `dr.dll.exe` when I initially downloaded it from `MalwareBazaar`.
+The wrong file name prevents the malware from initiating.
+This was a good discovery.

 ## x64dbg - ws2_32connect